TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/output/README.md

-# ADS Project 1:  R Notebook on the Presidential Elections in the US
+# ADS Project 1:  R Notebook on the history of philosophy

 ### Output folder